mbellier/SpaceGen/README.md

 -------------

 SpaceGen is a project in development experimenting with procedural generated space environments.
 The code is in C/C++ and the graphics are rendered using Qt/OpenGL.
+It is published under the Apache v2.0 license.

 Modules
 -------------